apache/geode-native/BUILDING.md

     $ cd <clone>
     $ mkdir build
     $ cd build
-    $ cmake ..
+    $ cmake .. <platform-specific generator parameters (see below)>
-    $ cmake --build . -- <optional parallelism parameters>
+    $ cmake --build . -- <platform-specific parallelism parameters (see below)>

-**For faster builds, use optional parallelism parameters in the last step:**

-**Unix**

-	$ cmake --build . -- -j <# of jobs>

-**Windows**

-	$ cmake --build . -- /m

-## Generator
+### Generator
 CMake uses a "generator" to produce configuration files for use by a variety of build tools, e.g., UNIX makefiles, Visual Studio projects.
 By default a system-specific generator is used by CMake during configuration.
 (Please see [the CMake documentation](https://cmake.org/documentation/) for further information.)
 However, in many cases there is a better choice.

-### Mac OS X Generator
+#### Mac OS X
 The recommended generator on Mac OS X is `Xcode`:

-	$ cmake -G "Xcode" ..
+	$ cmake .. -G "Xcode"

-### Windows Generator
+#### Windows
+When running cmake commands on Windows, be sure to use [Visual Studio Native Tools Command Prompt](https://msdn.microsoft.com/en-us/library/f35ctcxw.aspx) so environment variables are set properly.

 The recommended generator on Windows is `Visual Studio 14 2015 Win64`:

-	$ cmake -G "Visual Studio 14 2015 Win64" ..
+	$ cmake .. -G "Visual Studio 14 2015 Win64" -Thost=x64

+### Build Parallelism
+For faster builds, use optional parallelism parameters in the last build step:

+#### Unix

+	$ cmake --build . -- -j <# of jobs>

+#### Windows

+	$ cmake --build . -- /m

 ## Installing
 By default a system-specific location is used by CMake as the destination of the `install` target, e.g., `/usr/local` on UNIX system.
 To explicitly specify the location in which the Native Client will be installed, add `-DCMAKE_INSTALL_PREFIX=/path/to/installation/destination` to the _initial_ `cmake` execution command.